alvarogarcia7/bank-kata-scala/README.md

     - E.g., Out Of order to an actor
     - E.g., PIN is very sensitive.
 Is there an SSL equivalent?
   - How to handle the borders/frontier of my actor system.
 When connecting the actor to the Printer, how to do it?
 Now, it's using a "Success printing" event, to help with the synchronization

+## Further ideas

+### To practice the become/unbecome

+Imagine an ATM with two card slots, so two users can auth at the same time